btc989/Ardunio-Handheld-Gaming-System/ReadMe.md

       -LED = 9    - Backlight LED</p>

 <p>~ JoyStick Shield Hookup <br>
     This shield provides very easy hookup.
 The shield simply connects straight into the ardunio board.
 It also has direct <br>      connection for the Nokia 5110 screen, however it is slightly skewed to the side.</p>

 <p>~ Bluetooth Hookup <br>
       BHurl currently researching, will also update soon!</p>

-<p>~Installation Instructions:</p>
+<p>~Installation Instructions:<br>
       At the moment each game file is being seperatley built and tested.
-Once the games are running they will placed into <br>
-      the Master Code for easy download </p>
+Once the games are running<br> they will placed into the Master Code for easy download </p>
 <p>~Libaries Required: <br>
       Currently the only library planned is for the Tic-Tac-Toe game which is currently being built. </p>